FSN648/LLM-Based-Chatbot/README.md

-#Agentic LLM Chatbot with LangGraph and RAG
+## Agentic LLM Chatbot with LangGraph and RAG
 This project implements an agentic chatbot built around an open-weight large language model as its core reasoning engine.
 Rather than fine-tuning the model, the focus is on treating it as a powerful black box and orchestrating it with tools and routing logic to handle diverse user queries.
 On receiving a user message, the chatbot dynamically routes it down one of three paths:

-Web search — queries a search engine to retrieve up-to-date or external information Document retrieval (RAG) — searches and retrieves relevant passages from a local reference knowledge base Direct response — answers general queries directly using the LLM's own knowledge
+1-Web search: queries a search engine to retrieve up-to-date or external information 2-Document retrieval (RAG): searches and retrieves relevant passages from a local reference knowledge base 3-Direct response: answers general queries directly using the LLM's own knowledge

 Once the appropriate path is selected, the corresponding pipeline executes and produces the final response to the user.

-Tech Stack
+## Tech Stack

-LangChain & LangGraph for orchestration and agent workflow TavilySearch for web search retrieval HuggingFaceEmbeddings + FAISS for vector-based document retrieval (RAG) BM25Retriever for keyword-based retrieval
+-LangChain & LangGraph for orchestration and agent workflow -TavilySearch for web search retrieval -HuggingFaceEmbeddings + FAISS for vector-based document retrieval (RAG) -BM25Retriever for keyword-based retrieval
-TogetherAI for LLM inference
+-TogetherAI for LLM inference

 ## Notes

 The reference knowledge base for the RAG pipeline is built from publicly available materials from the Stanford NLP course.
 The internal document collection is primarily based on the textbook: